Annel18/GA-SEI-P1-Minesweeper/README.md

 ## Build/Code Process

 Day 1
-- Implemented the basic HTML and CSS to have to get started, and have an area on the page to host the grid that will be built through JS
+- Implemented the basic HTML and CSS to have to get started, and have an area on the page to host the grid that will be built through JS and defining the zones as per the wireframe’s layout
 - Created the various grid sized for each level in JS
     ```JS
     const levels = [